mgm: Estimating Time-Varying Mixed Graphical Models in High-Dimensional Data: Usage and Examples

-Figure \ref{mgm_p4_example} shows the output of \code{qgraph()}.
-The green edge between 1 and 2 indicates a positive relationship between the two Gaussian variables and the two grey edges indicate relationships between categorical variables, for which no sign is defined.
-The width of the edges is proportional to the the size of the corresponding edge-parameter (see Section \ref{sec_mgm_est}).
+The green edge between variable 1 and variable 2 indicates a positive linear relationship between the two Gaussian variables and the two grey edges indicate relationships between categorical variables, for which no sign is defined.
+The exact nature of these interactions can be found by inspecting them using the output object of the \code{showInteraction()} function.
+The width of the edges is proportional to the size of the corresponding edge-parameter.
 The blue rings indicate the proportion of variance explained by neighboring nodes for the Gaussian variables, and the red rings indicate the accuracy of the categorical nodes.